oloshandro/Topic_Classification_LLM/README.md

 To test the classification system on your own examples, remember to add a .env file with your 'OPENAI_API_KEY' or replace 'OPENAI_API_KEY' in `classification.py` with your key.

 Then run:
-`python classification.py`and enter your review in your browser window.
+`run streamlit classification.py` to open the app in your browser window and enter your review .

 ### Project status
 The project is completed.